yesarpit/yesarpit.github.io/blog/2021-11-16-primal-learning-summary.md

 You learn more per hour if you space it out

-You become average of the 5 people you spend mpst time with
+You become average of the 5 people you spend most time with

-Exlpicit:
+Explicit:

-Excerise and Meditation helps
+Exercise and Meditation helps

 Do important things first

-Keep a distraction log- remember wjat distract you - becoming aware of what distracts you
+Keep a distraction log- remember what distract you - becoming aware of what distracts you

 Reference memory:

-Grren tea black tea and breath- alpha memory ( concentration )
+Green tea black tea and breath- alpha memory ( concentration )

 Theta memory - 2 to 5years child - extraordinary learning